Meet Mitch, Hitch, and Browser

-For more information about DUO Dogs, you can view their website at www.duodogs.org.
+For more information about Duo Dogs Inc., you can view their website at www.duodogs.org.

 Hitch went through an extensive series of trainings, including a formal program at the Southwestern Illinois Correctional Center (SWICC).
 While at the SWICC program, inmates of the facility actually aid in the early training stages of these facility dogs.
-After the trainings concluded, Hitch graduated from Support Dogs, Inc., and became a professionally certified and trained assistance dog.
+After the trainings concluded, Hitch graduated from Duo Dogs Inc., and became a professionally certified and trained assistance dog.

 Hitch is assigned to the Nineteenth Judicial Circuit's Therapeutic Intensive Monitoring Program.
 The program includes Specialty Courts such as: Mental Health Court, Drug Court and Veterans Court.